 What you should do

 If you think you have dislocated your shoulder, go to your nearest accident and emergency (A&E) department immediately.
-This is important, as you will need some tests to find out whether you have any nerve damage.

 How a dislocated shoulder is treated